vench/sqlcmp/README.md

 # SQL compare

-That package parse raw SQL query and compare structure.
+This package allows you to parse SQL queries into tokens and compare them in parts.